FHWA introduces updated ‘Jason’s Law’ survey on safe truck parking

 Washington — The Federal Highway Administration is conducting a second Jason’s Law survey seeking feedback about the availability of safe truck parking from commercial motor vehicle operators, trucking operations managers, and truck stop owners and operators.

-Signed by former President Barack Obama in July 2012, Jason’s Law is named for New York-based truck driver Jason Rivenburg, who was murdered in 2009 during a robbery after he parked his truck at an abandoned South Carolina gas station.
+Signed by former President Barack Obama in July 2012, Jason’s Law is aimed at increasing the amount of safe parking available for truckers.
+It is named for New York-based truck driver Jason Rivenburg, who was murdered in 2009 during a robbery after he parked his truck at an abandoned South Carolina gas station.

 FHWA considers the lack of available truck parking “a national safety concern,” noting that the shortage may prompt fatigued drivers to continue on the road or seek unsafe parking locations such as the shoulder of the road, exit ramps or vacant lots.